arthurcw/CoronaVirus/README.md

 ## Libraries
 - Bootstrap for layout
 - Leaflet for map
-- D3
+- D3 for one line chart
-- Highcharts for charts
+- Highcharts for line charts
-- Plotly for charts
+- Plotly for scatter plots
 - Awesome Fonts for icons